ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/topics/datamodel.md

 	  }
 	}

-CAUTION: It is common practice to make sure that pairs of custom getters/setter deal with the same data, in a consistent format. \\
+**CAUTION: It is common practice to make sure that pairs of custom getters/setter deal with the same data, in a consistent format.**

-CAUTION: Custom setters can be hard to debug: Please doublecheck if you could transform your data in more straight-forward logic embedded to your custom controller or form-saving.
+**CAUTION: Custom setters can be hard to debug: Please double check if you could transform your data in more straight-forward logic embedded to your custom controller or form-saving.**

 ### Default Values